curl/everything-curl/libcurl-http/cookies.md

 ## Cookie engine

-When you enable the "cookie engine" for a specific easy handle, it means that it will record incoming cookies, store them in the in-memory "cookie store" that is associated with the easy handle and subsequently send the proper ones back if an HTTP request is made that matches.
+When you enable the "cookie engine" for a specific easy handle, it means that it records incoming cookies, stores them in the in-memory "cookie store" that is associated with the easy handle and subsequently sends the proper ones back if an HTTP request is made that matches.

 There are two ways to switch on the cookie engine: